List of Scream (TV series) characters: Piper Shaw

 Piper was a podcaster who owned the infamous true crime podcast "Autopsy of a Crime".
 She comes to Lakewood to investigate the murder spree and forms a bond with Emma Duval.
 In the first-season finale, she is revealed to be the Lakewood Slasher and actually Emma's half sister.
-During a showdown on the dock, Piper managed to severely wound Emma and her mother, slashing Emma's stomach and stabbing Maggie.
-As she prepared to finish Emma off, saying that she had one final surprise for Emma, she was shot in the chest by Audrey, and fell into the water.
-She emerged a few seconds later and was shot in the head by Emma.
+During a showdown on the dock, Piper is killed.
 In the second season, it is revealed that Piper has an accomplice who continues her work.
 In the second season, Piper appears in flashbacks.
 Her corpse has been found by her accomplice for being discovered by Emma and Audrey in The Orphanage.
 They understand that the New Killer has targeted them to avenge Piper.
 Piper is the main antagonist of the first season.
 Piper's name was originally named "Piper Shay".